lwdozal/CV/README.md

 Computational Tools and Thinking Fellow – [iSchool Inclusion Institute](i3-inclusion.org) Austin, Texas, 06/2022 – 07/2022
 -	Developed ten, two hour lesson plans for a computational tools and thinking survey course that covered R, Python, Social Network Analysis, Design Theory, and coding best practices.
 Taught to a wide range of experience levels that included 25 high achieving undergraduate students from STEM and Social Sciences fields.
-Held office hours to support outside research and enabled the development of a 20-month research design process.
-Participated in community building activities with other distinguised fellows as well as with our students.
-Maintained mentor level contact with students to aid in coding and analysis applications for their research.
+-	Held office hours to support outside research and enabled the development of a 20-month research design process.
+Participated in community building activities with other distinguished fellows as well as with our students.
+-	Maintained mentor level contact with students to aid in coding and analysis applications for their research.

 Data Science Ambassador– [University Arizona Data Science Institute](https://datascience.arizona.edu/) Tucson, AZ, 08/2021 – Present
--	Data Science community support and resource for the CSS certificate and iSchool 2021 – 2022.
-Data Carpentries Instructor as of 2/14/2022 - Live coding instructor for Data Analysis and Visualization with R for Social Scientists, Open Refine, Spreadsheets and other data science skills.
+-	Data Science community support and resource for the CSS certificate and iSchool 2021 – 2022. **Data Carpentries Instructor:** Live coding instructor for Data Analysis and Visualization with R for Social Scientists, Open Refine, Spreadsheets and other data science skills.
 -	Projects in Progress Creator and Organizer.
 Community Data Science environment for researchers on campus to collaborate and share projects ideas and progress.
 Helped consult 3 - 5 projects over the span of two semester (over 20 researchers) using data science methods monthly.
 -	Helped organize Stanford-based Women in Data Science satellite conference and led the Computational Social Science panel as an organizer and moderator.
 April 2022 event is expected to have around 400 participants.